NetanelAvrhami/sessionizer/README.md

 - "api/users/numOfSites/${userId}" - get user unique sites - O(1) time - get from the users dictionary the size of the urls set according to "userId" key.

+scaling :

+*Caching and Preprocessing for commonly used results.
+*Instead of 4 separate iterations(one to conver the csv, when to merge the csv, one to calcute sessions, one to calculate users site), it can be rewriten to compute the sessions and users visited site in a one single pass.
+*Save the sessions and users data on cloud db.